ErnestUrzua/my-class-repo/UC Berkley Coding Notes.md

-# Tutoring

-availble in week 2, up to 2 hrs a week support tab/tutor request

-#Students

 # Homework 1 Code Refactor
+  ## accessibility

-  ## make it accessible, meaning ez to change titles, videos, pics etc.
+  - make it easy to change titles, videos, pics etc.
-  adding Closed captions on videos
+  - add Closed captions on videos

-  ## use headings <h1><h2> etc in order to logically arrange stuff, so h1 will be the first large heading and h2 will be the next one.
-  if you want a certain heading larger or smaller use a css class to change that.
+  ## use headings
+  `<h1><h2>` etc in order to logically arrange stuff, so h1 will be the first large heading and h2 will be the next one. if you want a certain heading larger or smaller use a css class to change that.

   ## semantic meaning